DefactoSoftware/ex_cell/README.md

 ### template.html.eex

-The template behave like any other template in Phoenix except that they have access to a container method to render the appropiate cell HTML container:
+The template behave like any other template in Phoenix except that they have access to a container method to render the appropriate cell HTML container:

 ```eex
 <!-- lib/app_web/cell/avatar/template.html.eex -->